 Neuronetics and Greenbrook TMS Announce Six Year Exclusive Partnership

-MALVERN, Pa. and TORONTO, Jan.
-19, 2023 (GLOBE NEWSWIRE) -- Neuronetics, Inc. STIM, a commercial-stage medical technology company focused on designing, developing, and marketing products that improve the quality of life for patients who suffer from neurological health disorders ("Neuronetics"), and Greenbrook TMS Inc. GTMSGBNH, a leading provider of transcranial magnetic stimulation ("TMS") therapy ("Greenbrook"), today announced an expanded commercial partnership through year end 2028.
+/EIN News/ -- MALVERN, Pa. and TORONTO, Jan.
+19, 2023 (GLOBE NEWSWIRE) -- Neuronetics, Inc. (NASDAQ: STIM), a commercial-stage medical technology company focused on designing, developing, and marketing products that improve the quality of life for patients who suffer from neurological health disorders (“Neuronetics”), and Greenbrook TMS Inc. (TSX: GTMS, NASDAQ: GBNH), a leading provider of transcranial magnetic stimulation (“TMS”) therapy (“Greenbrook”), today announced an expanded commercial partnership through year end 2028.

 Under the partnership agreement, Neuronetics will be the exclusive supplier of TMS equipment to Greenbrook.
 Over time, Neuronetics’ NeuroStar devices will replace competitive TMS devices at Greenbrook locations.